-See "Selecting data with PreparedStatement" on page 4-16 for more on how this construct works.
+See "Selecting Data with PreparedStatement" for more on how this construct works.

 CallableStatement

 The CallableStatement class is used for executing stored procedures with OUT parameters.
 Since InterBase does not support the use of OUT parameters, there's no need to use CallableStatement with InterClient.